Q: What about the Sabbath day? What are your views on which day it is?

 That Stone or Rock is our Lord and Savior, YaHshua.
 It is by and through Him that we have found our Faith and are found worthy, not for being better but because we have not rejected that Rock layed in Zion, YaHshua, Son of the Living God having come in the Flesh and dying for us, and not us only, but the for the Jew too.

 What does this have to do with the Sabbath day?
 Everything.
-The people of Isarel/Judah were Sabbath keepers and the strictness of this observance went hot and cold throughout their history, but during the time our Savior walked in the flesh among them, they were hot for all things Torah.
-YaHshua butted heads with the religious authorities on many occasions.
+The people of Isarel/Judah were Sabbath keepers and the strictness of this observance went hot and cold throughout their history, but during the time our Savior walked in the flesh among them, they were hot for all things Torah -- the Pharisees, the Scribes and the Laywers had become the enforcers of Torah.
+YaHshua butted heads with these religious authorities on many occasions.
 One particular confrontation YaHshua put things in their proper order.

 We see this very attitude among professing believers who worship the day over the good.
 Some, in Israel today, would have you stoned, if left up to them, for doing anything they see as violating the Sabbath day -- this, of course, among the Ultra Orthodox Jews living in Israel, not the secular people of Israel.
 Still, if given the power certain religious people would punish you for not observing what they call the Sabbath they way they do.
 Remember, when YaHshua was making this correction, the Old Covenant was still in force.
 But in this demonstration of forgiveness and kindness and doing something that was unquestionably good to do, the religious authorities went away to plott how they might kill YaHshua -- just think about that for a minute.
 We have other examples where YaHshua had disagreements about what was right and what was wrong thing to do on the Sabbath day.
 It is interesting to note that these are the First Verses to mention the Sabbath in the New Testament writings.
 Does that mean anything?
 Maybe not, but it is interesting that the first Gospel account waits until the middle of our Savior's Ministry to mention the Sabbath.